jcaru614/neuralgazette/README.md

 ## Baseline migration Guide

-this is a Guide from official documentation but you must do two things first 1- You must Drop or delete the \_migration_prisma table from your database before pursuing the baseline migration.
+this is a Guide from official documentation but you must do two things first 1- You must Drop or delete the migration_prisma table from your database before pursuing the baseline migration.
-2- In some scenarios it is reported by some developers some commands are not working on their system. if you are stuck in some prisma command then Must! try the CodeSandBox or Codespaces from github.

 ### Step: 1